roman1117459II/roman1117459II/README.md

 - 📫 How to reach me Facebook, Linkedin or Twitter

 Updated Task-
-1) Happy project days using javascript tutorial before 6pm
+1) finish project 9-12pm
+2) django course complete 2-5

 <!---
 roman1117459II/roman1117459II is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.